cockpit-project/cockpit/doc/protocol.md

  * "other": The absolute path name of the other file in case of a "moved" event.

+ * "type": If the event was created this contains the type of the new file.
+   Will be one of: file, directory, link, special or unknown.

 In case of an error, the channel will be closed.
 In addition to the usual "problem" field, the "close" control message sent by the server might have the following additional fields: